learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 modal, accordion, or button should not be container components.

-Deciding whether or not something should be a container or presentational component is not a definite decision.
+Deciding whether or not something should be a container or presentational component is not a definitive decision.
 Making presentational components stateful by wiring them up to a store is usually quite easy and gets rid of a lot of indirection.
-E.g. passing down a lot of different props 5 levels deep is much more error prone then simply connecting the "leaf" component to the store.
+For example passing down a lot of different props 5 levels deep is much more error prone than simply connecting the "leaf" component to the store.

 It also means we don't need to rerender all the components in between the presentational leaf component that is due to be rendered and the intermediate components that simply pass down the state via props from the container component.